airfocusio/airfocus-api/docs/authentication.md

 ## Impersonated access tokens

 {: .important }
-> At the moment this feature is not supported, but plan to add it in the nearest future.
+> At the moment this feature is not supported, but we plan to add it in the nearest future.

 When implementing an integration with API, it's often useful to not authenticate as a specific user, but rather as some kind of application or bot, which allows to identify actions performed by the integration.